-Our predictive sciences solutions include (1) the statistical analysis of data, (2) creation of models, (3) integration of models into decisioning platforms (e.g., enabling technologies) and (4) consulting with our customers in the formulation and execution of strategies to maximize revenue opportunities throughout our U.S. Consumer Information Solutions segment.
+Our Predictive Sciences solutions include (1) the statistical analysis of data, (2) creation of models, (3) integration of models into decisioning platforms (e.g., enabling technologies) and (4) consulting with our customers in the formulation and execution of strategies to maximize revenue opportunities throughout our Information and Marketing Services businesses.
 We also sell our services to institutions that may not be customers for our information services, but will utilize our enabling technology solutions to make better business decisions.

-Our enabling technologies include products such as ePort, APPLYTM, Decision Power, Accel CM, Accel DM, LoanCenter and InterConnec[®].
-These platforms are developed in an Application Service Provider ("ASP") format to allow for ease of integration with customers' internal systems and to leverage our extensive technological systems and communication networks.
+Our enabling technologies include products such as ePort, APPLYTM, Decision Power, Accel CM, Accel DM, LoanCenter and InterConnect.
+These platforms are developed in an Application Service Provider ("ASP") format to allow for ease of integration with customers' internal systems and to leverage Equifax's extensive technological systems and communication networks.